remix-run/remix/docs/guides/styling.md

 Now Remix can prefetch, load, and unload the styles for `button.css`, `primary-button.css`, and the route's `index.css`.

 An initial reaction to this is that routes have to know more than you want them to.
-Keep in mind each component must be imported already, so its not introducing a new dependency, just some boilerplate to get the assets.
+Keep in mind each component must be imported already, so it's not introducing a new dependency, just some boilerplate to get the assets.
 For example, consider a product category page like this:

 ```tsx filename=app/routes/$category.js lines=[1-4,19-26]
 import { TileGrid } from "~/components/tile-grid";